Graded sum formula for $\tilde{A}_1$-Soergel calculus and the nil-blob algebra: Introduction

-Cellular algebras were introduced by Graham and Lehrer in 1994 as a framework for studying the non-semisimple representation theory of many finite dimensional algebras.
 The motivating examples for cellular algebras were the Iwahori-Hecke algebras of type $ A_n $ and Temperley-Lieb algebras, but it has since been realized that many other finite dimensional algebras fit into this framework.
-For a cellular algebra one has a family of 'cell modules' $ \{ \Delta(\lambda) \}$, endowed with bilinear forms $ \langle \cdot, \cdot \rangle_ \lambda$, that together control the representation theory of the algebra in question.
+For a cellular algebra one has a family of {{cell modules}} $ \{ \Delta(\lambda) \}$, endowed with bilinear forms $ \langle \cdot, \cdot \rangle_ \lambda$, that together control the representation theory of the algebra in question.
 Unfortunately, the concrete analysis of these bilinear forms is in general difficult, but in this paper we give a non-trivial cellular algebra over $ \comu $ for which the bilinear forms $ \langle \cdot, \cdot \rangle_ \lambda$ can in fact be diagonalized over an integral form of the algebra, thus solving all relevant questions concerning them, and therefore, by cellular algebra theory, concerning the representation theory of the algebra itself.

 Our cellular algebra has two origins.
 Firstly it arises in the diagrammatic Soergel calculus of the Coxeter system $ (W,S) $ of type $ \tilde{A}_1 $ as the endomorphism algebra $ \tilde{A}_w^{\comu} := \mbox{End} ({w}) $ of $ w := { s} { t} { s} { t} \cdots $ of length $n $, where $ S= \{ { s}, { t} \} $.
 An approach to Soergel calculus of universal Coxeter groups, in particular of type $ \tilde{A}_1 $, has been developed recently by Elias and Libedinsky in \cite{EL}, see also \cite{BLS}.
 For type $ \tilde{A}_1 $ this approach involves the two-colour Temperley-Lieb algebra but unfortunately the two-colour Temperley-Lieb algebra only captures the degree zero part of $ \tilde{A}_w^{\comu} $, whereas our interests lie in the full grading on $ \tilde{A}_w^{\comu} $.